Setting up a Bank Account

 Always contact your chosen bank branch directly to confirm details prior to setting up an account to make sure you have everything you need.

-1) Update your addresses in LSE for You as soon as possible
+1) Update your addresses in Student LSE for You as soon as possible

 Some banks require documentation from LSE confirming your enrolment status.
 Check with your preferred branch what they require.